pretix/pretix-docs/docs/guides/products/discounts.md

 Switch to the :btn:Availability: tab and set the "Minimum amount per order" to 5.
 This way, customers can purchase 5 or more of the tickets at the discounted price.

-#### Automatic discounts
+#### Bulk discounts

-You can use pretix to automatically grant a discount on an order if a certain condition is met, such as a certain group size.
+You can use the "Automatic discount" feature to automatically grant a bulk discount on an order if it meets a certain condition: either a minimum number of products or a minimum gross value.

 To set this up, navigate to :navpath:Your event → :fa3-ticket: Products → Discounts: and click the :btn-icon:fa3-plus: Create a new discount: button.
 Choose an "Internal name" for the discount.

+If you want to apply the discount to a selection of products only, uncheck the box next to "Apply to all products (including newly created ones)" and check the individual tickets under "Apply to specific products".
+This is useful if, for example, you only want to apply the discount to admission tickets.

-For a percentage discount such as "25 percent off if you buy 5 tickets", set the "Minimum number of matching products" to 5 and the "Percentual discount on matching products" to 25.00.
+For a percentage discount such as "25 percent off if you buy 5 or more", set the "Minimum number of matching products" to 5 and the "Percentual discount on matching products" to 25.00.

 For a discount such as “buy 5, get one free", set the "Minimum number of matching products" to 5, "Percentual discount on matching products" to 100.00, and "Apply discount only to this number of matching products" to 1.

+If you want to apply the discount based on gross value and not on number of products purchased, leave the "Minimum number of matching products" field empty and set the "Minimum gross value of matching products" to the desired value.

+Click the :btn:Save: button to confirm.

 #### Fixed group packages